Supercritical Nonlinear Schr\"odinger equations: Quasi-Periodic Solutions

+The further restriction to polynomial nonlinearity $H$ is in order to use directly the analysis in \cite {B3} in sect.
+5. This is of a technical nature and the Theorem most likely holds in the analytic category, cf. for example, \cite{sect.
+14, B1}.
+In sects.
+2-4, this restriction is not needed.

-{\it Remark.} The above theorem also holds when there is in addition an overall phase $m\neq 0$, corresponding to adding $m$ to the right side of (1.1).
-When $d=p=1$, the non-generic set $\Omega=\emptyset$. {\it All} $u^{(0)}$ are generic and only amplitude selection is necessary.
-This is the well understood scenario, see the Appendix in sect.
-5. To understand the substance of the geometric and amplitude excisions in the Theorem, it is useful to take $H=0$ and note the perpetual existence of periodic solutions:
+The theorem also holds when there is in addition an overall phase, $m\neq 0$, corresponding to adding $mu$ to the right side of (1.1).
+This is because what matters for the bifurcation analysis is the set of differences of the eigenvalues and not the eigenvalues themselves.